Have questions or want to find out more? Give us a call! 1-877-APA-5818

 1. Know Your Triggers

 Coping with workplace anxiety means learning what sets off your anxiety symptoms.
 When you know what will lead to periods of acute anxiety, you can take appropriate steps to mitigate the stress or possibly avoid the trigger altogether.
+One technique for identifying anxiety triggers is to keep a journal and document when you start to feel anxious.
+Over time, you'll spot patterns and be able to figure out what triggers you.

 2. Develop Go-To Grounding Tools